project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 We have set where the data is coming from and where the resulting data is going to.
-The source identifies a URI (URL) from which the data will be collected and in this case persistance uses the default settings, more on this later.
+The source identifies a URI (URL) from which the data will be collected and in this case persistence uses the default settings, more on this later.

 .. code:: ipython3